 NEW YORK (AP) — Bill Cosby, in sworn testimony a decade ago, said he had paid women after sex to keep the affairs from his wife, suggested he was skilled at understanding nonverbal cues for sexual consent and called one of his accusers a liar.

 The New York Times (http://nyti.ms/1CPjldP) reported the revelations Saturday after obtaining a copy of a transcript from a deposition Cosby gave in a lawsuit filed by a former Temple University employee who alleges he drugged and molested her.

 According to excerpts from the deposition released a month ago, and first obtained by The Associated Press, Cosby admitted he procured Quaaludes with the intent of giving them to young women he wanted to have sex with.

-The Times reports that Cosby told lawyers for Andrea Constand, who brought the suit, that he was a "pretty decent reader of people and their emotions in these romantic sexual things," according to the transcript.
+The Times, citing the transcript, reports that Cosby told lawyers for Andrea Constand, who worked at Temple in Philadelphia and brought the suit, that he was a "pretty decent reader of people and their emotions in these romantic sexual things."

 He said he offered to pay for Constand's education and paid another woman whom he had met in 1976.
 He said he funneled money to one of the women he had sex with through his agent so his wife wouldn't find out.

 Cosby's publicist, David Brokaw, did not immediately return a message seeking comment late Saturday.

 Although Constand never sought any money from Cosby, the comedian said he figured his wife would have known he was helping her with furthering her education but said, "My wife would not know it was because Andrea and I had had sex," according to the newspaper.

 Constand's case was settled on confidential terms.

 Cosby has denied accusations made by dozens of women who claim he sexually assaulted them.
 He has never been charged with a crime, but the accusations have shattered Cosby's good-guy, fatherly image.